jandelgado/esp32-aws-iot/README.md

 ### Attach policy to your thing

-It is important to attach a policy to your thing, otherwise no communication will be possible.
+It is important to attach a policy to your thing (technically: to the certificate attached to the thing), otherwise no communication will be possible.

-First we need create a permission named `iot-full-permissions` which, as the name suggests, has full iot permissions:
+First we need to create a permission named `iot-full-permissions` which, as the name suggests, has full iot permissions:

 ```bash